 Recipes of healthy cookies for kids?
-Here you find two different ones!
+Here you find two different ones.
 And they are not very hard to make either.
-Also, at the bottom of the page you can submit your own too.
-Can't wait to see some of your creations!

 Choose the flavor that you like best (chocolate and banana or cinnamon), and start baking :)

-And the best part is that this is not only a "flavored" what flour and sugar mix you will be serving you kids, it is real ingredients that are all healthy in their own way.
+And the best part is that this is not only a "flavored" wheat flour and sugar mix you will be serving you kids, it's good ingredients that are all healthy in their own way.

 And no wheat. eggs, milk or refined sugar at all!